mnievesc/ENAH_curso_aDNA_2019/Ex3_PCA_ADMIXTURE/Exercise3_PCA_ADMIXTURE_v2.md

 Ancient+HGDP.evec
 Ancient+HGDP.snp
 Ancient+HGDP.ind
-Ancient+HGDP.geno  _Note: This file is too big to upload via Github, but is available upon request._
+Ancient+HGDP.geno

 Ancient+HGDP.smartpca.par
 ```
 Smartpca was run with command: `smartpca -p Ancient+HGDP.smartpca.par`.
 PCA eigenvectors were constructed with modern populations and the ancient individuals were projected on top using hte `lsqproject` option.
 Input files: EIGENSTRAT format files `.snp`, `.ind`, and `.geno`.
 Generated with CONVERTF module.
 The `.par` file specifies parameters for running smartpca.
 The `poplist`files lists all the populations used to construct the PCA eigenvectors.
 Output files: Smartpca output `.evec` and `.eval` files.
+_Note: The .geno file is too big to upload via Github, but is available upon request._

 &nbsp;
 #### 4. ADMIXTURE files